• RIDE YOUR BIKE.

 5. 2022 Koga WorldTraveller

-The 2023 Koga WorldTraveller Classic is an Touring road bike.
+The 2022 Koga WorldTraveller is a Touring and road road bike.
 It sports 29 wheels, is priced at €2,599 EUR and comes in a range of sizes, including 50cm, 54cm, 57cm, 60cm, 63cm.
 The bike is part of Koga 's WorldTraveller range of road bikes.

 Coming out the box as a perfect world tourer package, we review the Koga WorldTraveller29 to see if there is anything we would change.
 In 2008 Mark Beaumont broke the world record for riding around the world, and he did it on a Koga bike.
 So this is a company with a definite pedigree for long distance touring and adventure bikes.